 At St Ambrose Catholic Primary School we believe that sport plays an important part as it contributes to the health and well-being of our children.
 Sporting excellence and participation, alongside strong cultural opportunities, go hand in hand with academic standards.

 We constantly strive to continue to improve PE provision and raise achievement for all pupils in sport.
 Our priorities mean that the funding for this year will:

-At St Ambrose, we have always been committed to providing children with excellent sporting provision, as demonstrated by the recent awards of Gold Kitemark.
+At St Ambrose, we have always been committed to providing children with excellent sporting provision, as demonstrated by the recent awards of Sports Mark Gold.

 Our children are able to take part in many different sporting events each year.
-Many of these are organised by the LSSP, as many of these competitions form part of the Sainsbury’s School Games programme.
+Many of these are organised by the LSSP, as many of these competitions form part of the Sports Mark programme.
 Below are some of the events that St Ambrose Catholic Primary school aim to take part in or have taken part in this school year.

 Indoor Athletics – Year 5/6

 Gymnastics – Year 2 and Year 4

 Quicksticks (Hockey) – Year 3/4